selkind/dev_notes/fastapi_setup.md

 and progress on the actual API...
 Note to self when you come back to switch to Docker secrets: you've been running into issues with getting the db_uri to load as a docker secret into the pydantic BaseSettings subclass (app/core/config.py)

+## Configuring RichHandler for logging in Docker-compose hosted python app
+So I found [this tutorial](https://blog.hay-kot.dev/fastapi-and-rich-tracebacks-in-development/) to configure RichHandler for colors in my log messages (and potentiall tracebacks too)
+I essentially copied and pasted the code (using a pydantic class instead of a dataclass) and adjusting the configuration settings to match my preferences.
+However, the stdout stream of docker-compose did not reflect any colorings even though the log format changed and the rich handler was definitely the logging handler.

+Turns out the parameter "tty" needs to be set to true in the **docker-compose.yml** file.
+The backend service (or whatever your service is named that runs fastapi) needs to have a line with *"tty: true"*.
+This worked immediately.
+Additionally, I learned that adding COLUMNS=120 as an environment variable in the .env file is something that the RichHandler will pick up on to increase the width of the logging message.

+There is still an issue where the docker compose log format leaves a bunch of space between the container name and the beginning of the log (where time is sometimes inserted).
+I will see if I can get rid of this.